 Using Formulas as Conditional Formatting Colors

 A formula which returns a value convertible to a hexadecimal color code can be entered as the Attribute when the Action is Foreground Color or Background Color.
-When using this option, conditional formatting color properties can be determined at runtime instead of report design time.
+When using this option, conditional formatting colour properties can be determined at runtime instead of report design time.

 Clicking on the Color Selector's Set by Formula button will open the standard Formula Editor.
 All formula elements available in conditional formulas are available, including CellValue(), references to other cells, application parameters and Data Objects.